erutan/sierra-conditions/content/conditions/breaking.md

 Please [keep checking here](https://www.fs.usda.gov/stanislaus/) for updated information.

+## Access to Red's Meadow / Devil's Postpile

+from Peter via FB:"Regarding Reds Meadow Road, the Mammoth District Ranger station told me today that the road is opening up on June 26.
+Since the shuttle is not running, a limited amount of cars will be allowed down each day.
+They will be collecting the $10 fee.

+Agnew Meadows campground, I was told, is opening June 30.
+I did not ask about the others campgrounds or facilities.
+Hope this helps."

 ## South Lake Road Construction

 The [Inyo Public Works News](https://www.inyocounty.us/residents/info-center/inyo-county-news-feed?dept=27) will list all updates - as now it's 30 minute delays with certain areas closed for parking.
 At some point with two weeks notice they're will shut down the trailhead parking lot.